leifbr/f5certlabs/docs/class2/module12/lab1.rst

 It should be 10.1.20.240. www_vs uses SNAT automap.
 The BIG-IP will always use the floating IP for the SNAT if available.
-If you exceed 64000 simultaneous connects, the BIG-IP then uses the non-floating self IP, but you probably should have created a SNAT pool, since you cannot mirror SNAT connections on non-floating self IPs.
+If you exceed 64000 simultaneous connection, the BIG-IP then uses the non-floating self IP, but you probably should have created a SNAT pool, since you cannot mirror SNAT connections on non-floating self IPs.